HyperNylium/mdnx-auto-dl/docs/guides/cardinaldl.md

 # How-to: Configure CardinalDL downloads

 CardinalDL is a separate downloader from multi-downloader-nx.
-It uses its own `cardinaldl` binary and its own `.cardinaldl` config folder, and you sign in through the CardinalDL GUI (mdnx-auto-dl never logs you in).
+It uses its own CardinalDL binary and its own `.cardinaldl` config folder, and you sign in through the CardinalDL GUI (mdnx-auto-dl never logs you in).

 This guide covers **tuning** CardinalDL downloads.